Skip to main content

 THAT is the version of this team that keeps manager Chad Pinder feeling good about what he's building here.

-Game Three hurt the way extra-inning losses always hurt: the Knights did plenty right and came away with nothing.
+Game Three hurt the way pitching duels usually hurt: the Knights did plenty right and came away with one run.

 The kind of game you have to put behind you fast.
 Fortunately, Charlotte doesn't have a choice — Game Four is tonight.